InsightEdge/insightedge-examples/README.md

 Such command will start next components:
 * Spark master at `spark://127.0.0.1:7077` and Spark slave
+* Spark monitoring UI at `127.0.0.1:8080`
 * Data Grid manager and two containers with `1G` heap each
     - space is deployed with name `insightedge-space`
     - lookup locator is `127.0.0.1:4174`
     - lookup group is `insightedge`

+#### Web Notebook

+The interactive Web Notebook (based on Zeppelin) is started automatically in `demo` mode at http://127.0.0.1:8090.
+For more information, refer to 'Zeppelin Notebook' section in [InsightEdge documentation](http://insightedge.io/docs)

 #### Running from IDE

 You can run examples from your favourite IDE.
 Every example has a `main` method, so it can be executed as standard application.
 There two important things: